- COURSE OVERVIEW

 Analysis of participants’ project concepts, profiles or proposal texts

 How to achieve impact, why it is important and how it is evaluated

 WORKSHOP – WRITING THE IMPACT SECTION

 Exercise: Activities needed to provide Expected impacts and their dissemination

 SECRETS TO SUCCESS IN PROJECT PROPOSAL WRITING FOR H2020

 The philosophy for writing successful EU project proposals

 13:00 – 13:40 Lunch break

 WORKSHOP – PROJECT PROPOSAL EVALUATION

-Exercise: Evaluation of already submitted H2020 project proposals; analysis of project proposals; why has EC given money to one project proposal and rejected another one
+Exercise: Evaluation of already submitted EU project proposals; why the EC gave money to one project proposal and rejected another

 Individual and group coaching in project design or consortium creation.